 Real Sociedad

-may have used three stadiums in its 102 years as a football club, but some 18 years after closing, it is Atotxa that is still viewed as the club's spiritual home.
+may have used three stadiums since its formation on 7 September 1909, but some 20 years after closing, it is Atotxa that is still viewed as the club's spiritual home.
 Life may have

 started out at the Campo Hípico de Ondarreta, the city’s old racecourse, but it was